 Didi is a thoughtful and engaging Jewish educator with extensive experience in informal settings.
 He worked most recently at the Heschel High School in Jewish and student life.
 Previous stops include Camp Ramah in the Berkshires and Camp Ramah in New England, where he was the program coordinator.
 Didi has also enjoyed his work as a religious school teacher and b-mitzvah tutor for elementary and middle school children.
 Didi’s expertise in experiential Jewish education and his work with multiple ages allows him to work with many diverse learning styles and facilitate highly engaging learning experiences.
 A Jewish day school graduate, Didi has BA in philosophy and psychology and is currently pursuing a PsyD and M.S-ED at Pace University.
 Didi loves sports and music, and his three favorite books are Genesis, Charlotte’s Web and Anna Karenina.

-Tamar is a lead teacher at The Shefa School, a school for Jewish children with language-based learning disabilities.
+Tamar is a lead teacher at a NYC school for Jewish children with language-based learning disabilities.
 She is a kind and thoughtful educator who works regularly with diverse learners.
 She is a Nachshon Project Graduate School Fellow who is pursuing an MA in Jewish education and special education at Touro College.
 She is a graduate of the Indiana University Borns Judaic Studies program and has a BA in Jewish studies with minors in Hebrew and elementary education.